zeroluck/docs/sources/admin-guide/configuration/index.md

 ![Inum LDAP Server](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_cache_inum.png)

 This section of the application allows the server administrator to connect to the internal LDAP of the Gluu Server.
-As Gluu Server Administrator, you don't need to insert anything here in this section as new Gluu Server versions automatically populates this for you ( unless you try to manually configure it anyway ).
+As Gluu Server administrator, you do not need to insert anything here in this section as new Gluu Server versions automatically populates this for you (unless you try to manually configure it anyway).

-* _Refresh Method:_ The Gluu Server allows the Server Administrator to apply two types of Cache Refresh mechanism (i) VDS Method and (ii) Copy Method.
+* _Refresh Method:_ The Gluu Server allows the Server Administrator to apply two types of Cache Refresh mechanism--(i) VDS Method and (ii) Copy Method.

   1. _VDS Method:_ Any organization with a database like *mysql* can use the VDS method.
 This option can be enabled via the drop-down menu in Refresh Method option.